General properties of the RABBITT at parity mixing conditions: Theoretical basement for the RABBIT T description

-Following \cite{popova2025}, we use the $LS$-coupling scheme, so $n$th eigen\-function of the unperturbed Hamiltonian $\psi_{\alpha_n}(\varepsilon,{\bm r})$ depend on the following quantum numbers: energy $\varepsilon$, core (ion) orbital momentum $L_c$, active electron angular momentum $l$, total angular momentum $\bm L=\bm L_c+\bm l$ and its projection $M$.
-Here we assume that the electric dipole operator does not affect spin and an ground state of atom has total spin $S=0$.
+Following \cite{popova2025}, we use the $LS$-coupling scheme, so {the} $n$th eigen\-function of the unperturbed Hamiltonian $\psi_{\alpha_n}(\varepsilon,{\bm r})$ depend {s} on the following quantum numbers: energy $\varepsilon$, core (ion) orbital momentum $L_c$, active electron angular momentum $l$, total angular momentum $\bm L=\bm L_c+\bm l${,} and its projection $M$.
+Here we assume that the electric dipole operator does not affect spin and {that} a ground state of {an} atom has total spin $S=0$.
 A wave function of the system $\Psi({\bm r}, t)$ is expanded in the basis of eigen\-functions of the unperturbed Hamiltonian: